 No matter how you look at it, a resume objective is self-serving.
 Your goal is to turn this around and write an employer-centered resume that shows how you are the perfect fit for a particular job opportunity.

 Your future employer should see herself in your resume.
-Not only does she need to understand the focus of your resume that makes it aligned with the position she is seeking to fill.
+Not only does the hiring manager need to understand the focus of your resume that makes it aligned with the job description she is seeking to fill.
 She also needs to come away from your resume understanding that you are the person who can solve her problems, help her tackle her challenges, and meet her goals.

 The Modern Alternative to a Resume Objective

-If you have been searching for resume objective ideas and are wondering how in the world you are going to achieve all of the above goals — focusing your resume AND conveying you are the candidate the employer seeks — without a resume objective statement at the top of the resume, right in the resume introduction. the solution is simple.
+If you have been searching for resume objective examples and are wondering how in the world you are going to achieve all of the above goals — focusing your resume AND conveying you are the candidate the employer seeks — without a resume objective at the top of the resume, right in the resume introduction.

 The solution is simple: Create a resume profile section also known as a qualifications summary, executive profile, or professional summary.

 The typical modern resume profile includes a headline statement that provides a crystal clear focus for your resume, making the old-fashioned resume objective statement unnecessary.
 Many times the headline statement is the exact job title you are targeting.
 This is followed by a brief and hard-hitting summary of the most important and relevant skills you bring to the table, plus your most significant career accomplishments that prove them.

 These summary profiles are critical – they are above the fold (this means they appear in the top 1/3 of your resume, where the eye tends to land first), they anchor the resume, and they entice the reader to continue reading and ultimate call you for an interview.